 Photo: Ancient Chong dZi

 The Tibetan people are well known to be protective of their traditions and sacred heritage.
-The outer world is a reflection of their inner world and therefore bead amulets are symbolic of a much deeper connection to their spiritual beliefs.
-It is certainly possible that some agate beads imported into the Himalayan regions, via established trade routes, were originally viewed as inferior to their much prized 'pure' dZi.
-However, with the passage of time, they were also adopted within the dZi family and used as amulets and for personal adornment.
-Tibetans have worn dZi for thousands of years, and they still play an important role in Tibet and the Himalayan regions today.
+The outer world is often viewed as a reflection of their inner world and therefore bead amulets can be seen as symbols of a much deeper connection to their spiritual beliefs.
+Bead amulets in particular have long been sought after to protect the wearer from all manner of negative energies that include the unseen forces that might disrupt their spiritual path.
+It is certainly possible that some ancient agate beads imported into the Himalayan regions, via established trade routes, were originally viewed as inferior to their much prized 'pure' dZi.
+However, with the passage of time, they were also adopted within the dZi family and used as amulets, for personal adornment and trade.
+Tibetans have worn dZi for more than a millenium, and they still play an important role in Tibet and the Himalayan regions today.
 The name Chung dZi (say it like Choong), which can mean lesser (as in 'less desirable') or small, might suggest these beads are not as highly regarded as other dZi.
-This seems to be the most widely adopted interpretation outside of the Himalayan regions, but it is doubtful this is the correct meaning.
+This seems to be the most widely adopted interpretation outside of the Himalayan regions today, however, it is doubtful this is the correct meaning.

-If pronounced like CHONG it allows a more accurate understanding of these beads.
-Rather than meaning 'less desirable' or 'small', it refers to the type of stone material -- in this case agate or chalcedony.
+If pronounced like CHONG it allows us a more accurate understanding of these beads.
+Rather than meaning 'less desirable' or 'small' (Chung), it refers to a specific type of stone material.
+In this case agate or chalcedony and sometimes it is translated as onyx or crystal.
 A Tibetan doctor would use the name Chong dZi to refer to a type of gemstone that has unique healing properties.
 A Chong dZi is believed to have the power to cure paralysis for example.
-So I personally believe (having discussed this with numerous native Tibetan speakers) that saying it like Chong is closer to the way a Tibetan would say this word.
-In fact the wylie transliteration is 'mchong', so it is clear that saying it like Choong is mistaken.
+So I personally believe (having discussed this with numerous native Tibetan speakers) that saying it like CHONG is the closest pronunciation to the name given to these beads.
+In fact the Wylie transliteration is 'mchong', so it is clear that saying it like Choong is mistaken.

 Photo: The Jowo Buddha housed inside the Jokhang Temple